veronikastengel/replica_folder_sync/README.md

 Synchronizations works only one way and can be performed periodically.
 File and folder creation, copying and removal are logged into a logfile.

-The script to perform a single synchronization is `sync_folders.py`.
+The script to perform a **single synchronization** is `sync_folders.py`.

-There is two versions of calling this synchronization periodically:
+There is two versions of calling this synchronization **periodically**:

-In the script `sync_task_v1.py` the synchronization is performed periodically via a while loop.
+- In the script `sync_task_v1.py` the synchronization is performed periodically via a while loop.

-In the script `sync_task_v2.py` the synchronization is performed periodically via setting up a task in windows task scheduler.
+- In the script `sync_task_v2.py` the synchronization is performed periodically via setting up a task in windows task scheduler.